 In truth, there’s nothing funny about funerals when people try Coping with Grief and Loss, and few Westerners enjoy them – other than, perhaps, coffin-makers and morticians.
-I certainly don’t, though as a journalist I have reported on several, of prominent people, in various countries and of various faiths and traditions where a burial or cremation is involved, most notably Asian funerals.
+I certainly don’t, though as a journalist I have reported on several funeral services, of prominent people, in various countries and of various faiths and traditions where a burial or cremation is involved, most notably Asian funerals.
 Even when accompanied by singing and flowers and a local belief that death should be celebrated as a blessing, they’ve felt unduly morbid, and unnecessarily costly to the corpse’s family… or nation.

 Without a funeral, how does one dispense with a cadaver?